Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Natick’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Natick, where glacial till soils are common.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab to determine pH, NPK, organic matter, and micronutrient levels.
-Natick soils are typically acidic (pH 5.5–6.5), while most flowers thrive at pH 6.0–7.0; dolomitic lime is recommended to raise pH and add magnesium.
-Amend soils with 2–4 inches of compost, tilled to 8–10 inches depth, targeting 5–8% organic matter.
-Evaluate drainage, microclimate, and existing vegetation using the USDA Web Soil Survey, and document baseline conditions for future reference.
+A thorough soil assessment is the foundation of successful, sustainable gardens in Natick, where glacial till soils are common.
+All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
+Natick soils are typically acidic (pH 5.5–6.5); most flowers thrive at pH 6.0–7.0, so dolomitic lime is recommended to raise pH and add magnesium.
+Amend with 2–4 inches of compost, tilled to 8–10 inches depth, targeting 5–8% organic matter.
+Evaluate drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey.
+Document all baseline conditions for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

-Flower planting near wetlands and water resources in Natick is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), which establishes 25–50 foot buffer zones.
-Activities within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
-Erosion control measures such as silt fencing, straw bales, and mulching are mandatory to prevent sediment runoff.
-Coordination with the MA Division of Fisheries & Wildlife is necessary if rare species habitats are present, and no work should occur during bird nesting season (March 15–August 31) in sensitive areas.
+Planting near wetlands, streams, or other protected resources in Natick requires strict adherence to the Wetlands Protection Act (M.G.L. c.
+131, § 40).
+Activities within 25–50 ft buffer zones may require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) through the local Conservation Commission.
+Erosion control measures—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
+Coordinate with the MA Division of Fisheries & Wildlife for rare species protection, and avoid work during bird nesting season (March 15–August 31) in sensitive habitats.
 For permitting and compliance, contact:

 Natick Conservation Commission